miltondimos/assignment2-release/assignment2_spec.md

 For the style task, create a pull request of your commit from the `master` branch to `review` branch.
 Your demonstrator will do a code review on your pull request.
 Your demonstrator can give early feedback if you create the pull request and ask your demonstrator to review it in your lab session.

-Final assessment of the style task will be be based on the last commit to the Master branch before the code style submission due date.
+Final assessment of the style task will be be based on the pull request to `review` from the last commit to the `master` branch before the code style submission due date.

 ## Useful Information